alirezaabdollahpour/CURE_fast_adversarial/README.md

 # Robustness via curvature regularization, and vice versa(CURE) with fast adversarial training

-This is the latest version of the PyTorch implementation of this paper [here](https://arxiv.org/abs/1811.09716).
+This is the latest version of the PyTorch implementation of this paper [CURE](https://arxiv.org/abs/1811.09716) and [Fast Adversarial training with FGSM](https://arxiv.org/abs/2001.03994).

 <!-- ## Getting Started